XQuery 1.0 and XQuery 3.1 development

 - XQuery Update Facility support

-- Integration with RaptorXML Servers for up to 9x faster execution
+- Integration with RaptorXML Servers for faster execution

 - Bracket matching & intelligent entry helpers

 - XQuery execution against XML or XML-enabled relational databases